 Straight-Ticket Voting (Straight-Party Voting)

 Oklahoma allows straight-party voting, also known as straight-ticket voting, in general elections.
 Straight-party voting enables a voter to select one political party’s complete slate of candidates for every office by making a single mark on his or her ballot.
-Oklahoma is one of only 6 states still allowing straight-party voting as of 2022, along with Alabama, Indiana, Kentucky, Michigan and South Carolina, according to the National Conference of State Legislatures.
+Oklahoma is one of only 7 states still allowing straight-party voting as of 2024, along with Alabama, Indiana, Kentucky, Michigan, Nevada, and South Carolina, according to the National Conference of State Legislatures.
 Fifteen states have abolished straight-party voting since 1994; in some instances, repeal efforts have led to extensive legal battles.

-In the last two midterm elections (2018 and 2022), slightly more than 40 percent of Oklahoma voters have opted to cast straight-party ballots, while the share of straight-party ballots rose from 36 percent in the 2016 Presidential contest to 46 percent in 2020.
-In both the last Presidential and midterm elections, some 70 percent of those voting straight-party have supported the Republican Party, compared to just under 30 percent opting for the Democratic ticket.
+In the last two midterm elections (2018 and 2022), slightly more than 40 percent of Oklahoma voters have opted to cast straight-party ballots, up from 34 percent in 2014.
+The share of straight-party ballots rose from 36 percent in the 2016 Presidential contest to 46 percent in 2020.
+In both the 2020 Presidential and 2022 midterm elections, some 70 percent of those voting straight-party have supported the Republican Party, compared to just under 30 percent opting for the Democratic ticket.